Blackheart: Film

-Blackheart appears in Ghost Rider, portrayed by Wes Bentley.
+Blackheart appears in Ghost Rider (2007), portrayed by Wes Bentley.
 This version primarily assumes and maintains a human form with pale skin and black hair, though he displays traces of his demonic facial features at varying points in the film.
 Additionally, he is stated to have all of his father, Mephistopheles', powers along with a "lethal touch" that he can use to kill people, an immunity to holy objects and places since he was born in hell, and no soul, which makes him immune to the Ghost Rider's Penance Stare.
 Blackheart seeks to obtain the Contract of San Venganza, which grants its owner access to the power of a thousand evil souls.
 Upon learning of his son's search, Mephistopheles transforms Johnny Blaze into the Ghost Rider and tasks him with killing Blackheart.
 Despite Blaze's best efforts, Blackheart succeeds in obtaining the contract and fuses with the souls to become Legion, gaining regenerative capabilities in the process.
 However, the souls make him susceptible to the Penance Stare, which Blaze exploits to kill Blackheart.
-Mephistopheles then takes possession of Blackheart's lifeless body and departs from Earth.
+Mephistopheles then takes possession of Blackheart's corpse and departs from Earth.